 The Truth About Work Life Balance

-After Fifteen Months of Chronic Overwork, I Still Have One More Month to Go
+Fifteen Months of Chronic Overwork, and One More to Go

 The last 15 months have been challenging, not just because of some unexpected life events (learn more), but also because our organization is growing.
 Growth is a good thing.
-We want to reach more people with our exciting and important mission.
-But the trick is figuring out how to have growth happen at approximately the same rate as our capacity to manage this growth.
+But the trick is figuring out how to have growth happen at a capacity we can manage.

 When constantly in a state of overwork I began to notice how smaller things pushed me off balance very easily.

-When I get overloaded, I also try to remember to stop and take a walk, or to call a friend, or to do both.
+- When I get overloaded, I also try to remember to stop and take a walk, or to call a friend, or to do both.
 This helps remind me that it is probably the chronic overwork that is causing me to see things worse than they are.
-But I’m also really tired of it, and I’m looking forward to a much more balanced 2017!

-Did you make a New Year’s resolution to push back at overwork and create more time for life?
+Did you make a resolution to push back at overwork and create more time for life?
 Let us help you.

 Check out our free resources, including our “Key Integration Practices” handout.